Frequently Asked Questions

 You should receive the PSI handbook to schedule the written exam at a time or location of your choice approximately 3 weeks after your application is approved.

-Online applications are processed first and are generally processed 2 to 4 weeks faster than mailed applications.
+Online applications are generally processed 2 to 4 weeks faster than mailed applications.

 5. Can I work while I am waiting for my examination date?